Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 When you choose this method, the entire amount of your lease payments is deducted from your pre-tax income, saving that portion of your salary from income tax.

 Another key benefit of a novated lease is that you don’t have to pay GST.
-As the vehicle is sold to the lender and then leased to you, they are liable to pay the GST on the vehicle, but they are able to pass this GST off as a business expense.
+As the vehicle is sold to the lender and then leased to you, they are liable to pay the GST on the car, but they can pass this GST off as a business expense.

 Frequently asked questions